aversatile/Aversatile-s-Work-Example/README.md

 Disclaimer :
 -
--Aversatile Will As Agreed Only Scan & Gather OSINT On ONLY ONE/1 Domain/IPv4 Address
+-Aversatile Will As Agreed Only Scan & Gather OSINT On Only 1 Domain/IPv4 Address

 -Aversatile Will Not Focus On OWASP Top 10 General Vulnerabilities but may encounter such vulnerabilities in the scans performed.